Chapter 11. Subclasses

 Actually, the sentence wasn't entirely true.
 There is one special

-class which does not extend any other class: Object
+class which does not extend any other class: Object, found in

 When defining a class that doesn't